Short Story Competition

 Entries Close: 11.59pm, Friday 10 July 2026

 How to enter: All entries must be submitted online.
-Return to this webpage from Monday 4 May to upload your entry.
+Use one of the forms below to submit your entry.
+Good luck!

 Judges